Nyefan/tic-tac-toe-challenge/README.md

 The basic requirements for the game are:

-store a game board data structure that contains the game information allow two players to enter their names, and automatically assign one of them the circle and the other the 'x'allow each to play a turn, one at a time, during which the player selects a square of the board and it is filled in with their symbol indicate when one of the players has won, or the game is a draw In addition to implementing basic gameplay, the user must be able to save their game to the server.
+- store a game board data structure that contains the game information
+- allow two players to enter their names, and automatically assign one of them the circle and the other the 'x'
+- allow each to play a turn, one at a time, during which the player selects a square of the board and it is filled in with their symbol
+- indicate when one of the players has won, or the game is a draw In addition to implementing basic gameplay, the user must be able to save their game to the server.

 Since this is a coding challenge, the success of your mission depends on building a good rest API implementation.